PhilippStein/ng2-ion-range-slider/README.md

       ...
 ```

-Also add the ion-range-slider style and skin css to the styles section in your ``.angular-cli.jso``
+Also add the ion-range-slider style and skin css to the styles section in your ``.angular-cli.json``
 ```
 {
   ...